Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration

-Experiments on the IEEE 123-bus and IEEE 8500-node feeders show that HAPPO consistently outperforms PPO, QMIX, Mean-Field RL, and other baselines.
-Under the 2400 kW generation cap, it restores roughly 92\% and 96\% of available load on the two systems, respectively, with strong multi-seed reproducibility and low inference latency.
-The OpenDSS integration ensures physical validity and supports direct transition to operational settings.
+Experiments on the IEEE 123-bus and 8500-node feeders show that HAPPO outperforms DQN, PPO, MAES, MAGDPG, MADQN, Mean-Field RL, and QMIX, restoring over 95\% of available load under a 2400 kW cap with strong multi-seed stability and under 35 ms inference latency.
+Future work will explore model-based extensions, communication limits, partial observability, and dynamic DER participation.v

-Overall, the results demonstrate that heterogeneous-agent policy optimization provides a scalable, stable, and realistic solution for resilient distribution system restoration.
-Future work will incorporate model-based elements, communication constraints, partial observability, and dynamic DER participation to further strengthen real-time applicability.